willdurand-edu/php-slides/src/extended/02_symfony2_controllers.md

 should be executed when that route is matched**.

 This parameter uses a simple string pattern called the **logical controller name**.
-The pattern has three parts, each separated by a colon:
+The pattern has three parts, each separated by a colon: `bundle:controller:action`.

-    bundle:controller:action

 For example, a `_controller` value of `AcmeBlogBundle:Blog:show` means: